codedex-io/blog/README.md

-# blogs
+# Codédex Blog

-This repository contains all the Codédex blogs.
+This repository contains all the Codédex blog posts.

+www.codedex.io/blog

 The supported tags in the frontmatter for the blogs are: